Canonical-Correlation-Based Fast Feature Selection for Structural Health Monitoring

-The canonical correlation coefficients in the criterion can be evaluated by the definition-based method \eqref{eq:defcc}, the $h$-correlation-based method \eqref{eq:t1}, or the $\theta$-angle-based method \eqref{eq:ccct}.
-Via the example shown in Table \ref{tbl:greedym}, it is found that, as the size of $\mathbf{X}_\mathrm{s}$ is growing with each iteration, the computation of the canonical correlation coefficients by the definition \eqref{eq:defcc} will be increasingly expensive.
-For example, for each candidate feature $\mathbf{x}_{\mathrm{r}i}$ in Iteration $p$, the computational complexity of the inner product of the column-centred $(\mathbf{X}_\mathrm{s},\mathbf{x}_{\mathrm{r}i})$ required in \eqref{eq:ccc0} is $\mathcal{O}((p+1)^2 N)$, which is increasing with the number of the iteration $p$, where $\mathcal{O}$ is the asymptotic upper bound notation \citep{cormen2009introduction}.
-However, the $h$-correlation and the $\theta$-angle-based methods can avoid this issue.
-For the $h$-correlation-based method, according to the Maximum Correlation Theorem and the Correlation Superposition Theorem, the computation of \eqref{eq:greedy} can be decomposed,
+The canonical correlation coefficients in the SSC can be calculated by the definition given in \eqref{eq:defcc} (called the baseline method), the $h$-correlation in \eqref{eq:t1}, or the $\eta$-cosine in \eqref{eq:ccct}.
+Table \ref{tbl:greedym} gives an example of selecting three features by greedy search.
+It can be found that as the size of $\mathbf{X}_\mathrm{s}$ increases with the number of iterations, the calculation of canonical correlation coefficients by the baseline method becomes increasingly expensive.
+Specifically, for each candidate feature $\mathbf{x}_j$ in Iteration $i$, the computational complexity of the dot product of the column-centred $(\mathbf{X}_\mathrm{s},\mathbf{x}_j)$ required in \eqref{eq:ccc0} is $\mathcal{O}(i^2 N)$, which is increasing with the number of iterations $i$, where $\mathcal{O}$ is the asymptotic upper bound notation \cite{cormen2009introduction}.
+However, for the $h$-correlation and $\eta$-cosine methods, the above-described problem can be avoided.